littleosbook/littleosbook/output.md

 ### The Driver
 The driver should provide an interface that the rest of the code in the OS will use for interacting with the framebuffer.
-There is no right or wrong in what functionality the interface should provide, but one suggestion is to have a `write` function with the following declaration:
+There is no right or wrong in what functionality the interface should provide, but a suggestion is to have a `write` function with the following declaration:

 ~~~ {.c}